Simple Pressure Vessels (Safety) Regulations 2016: Northern Ireland

 7. Obligations of importers

-For the purposes of the 2016 Regulations as they apply in NI, an importer is a business or person established in NI or the EEA who places a vessel from outside of the EEA or NI on the NI or EEA market.
+For the purposes of the 2016 Regulations as they apply in NI, an importer is a business or person who is established in NI and places a vessel on the market that has been supplied to them for distribution, consumption or use in the course of a commercial activity, whether in return for payment or free of charge, from an EEA state.
 Therefore, a business or person based in NI who is supplied with a product from GB will be an importer under the 2016 Regulations as they apply in NI.

 The obligations of importers include:

-3. When conformity assessment has been carried out by a UK notified body, the UKNI marking see footnote 4 must be affixed as well as the CE marking.
+- When conformity assessment has been carried out by a UK notified body, the UKNI marking [footnote 4] must be affixed as well as the CE marking.
 A product with both the CE and the UKNI markings cannot be placed on the market in the EU.
 There is separate guidance on when and how to use the UKNI marking.
-Read guidance on UKNI marking
+Read guidance on UKNI marking.

 8. Obligations of distributors